MR-EEGWaveNet: Multiresolutional EEGWaveNet for Seizure Detection from Long EEG Recordings: Proposed Model

 \subsection{Post-Classification Processing}

 To further improve the performance of the proposed architecture, we applied an anomaly score-based post-classification processing technique to reduce the false detection rate of seizures.
-Therefore, we calculated the anomaly scores of the EEG segments, $a_i$ ($i$ is the segment index), with one of the state-of-the-art anomaly detection methods named ECOD: Unsupervised Outlier Detection Using Empirical Cumulative Distribution Functions \cite{ECOD_Li_2022}.
-Finally, the following rule was applied for deciding a segment as seizure or nonseizure based on the anomaly score of the EEG segments:
+Therefore, we calculated the anomaly scores of the EEG segments, $a_i$ ($i$ is the segment index), using one of the state-of-the-art anomaly detection methods, ECOD: Unsupervised Outlier Detection Using Empirical Cumulative Distribution Functions \cite{ECOD_Li_2022}.
+Finally, the following rule is applied to decide whether a segment is classified as a seizure or nonseizure based on the anomaly score of the EEG segments:

 where $\mu_{a}$ is the mean of $a_{i}$, $M$ is the total number of segments, and $L_{i}$ is the predicted label of a segment.